The global and independent platform for the SAP community.

 Cloud or not cloud?
 This question arises for many companies when it comes to converting their ERP system.
 Cloud technology is seen as a driver of digitization - yet companies often shy away from the switch and overlook the benefits.

-Supply chains are snagging and crunching - so much so that the gross national product is suffering as a result.
-What can and should manufacturing SAP users do to minimize disruptions in supply chains?
+There are snags and creaks in supply chains—so much so that the gross national product is suffering as a result.
+What can and should manufacturing SAP customers do to minimize disruptions in supply chains?

 No crystal ball is needed to predict a successful future for SAP partner GIB, which will be called ifm in a few weeks.